Protino/StockHawk/README.md

  In this project, you will:

  • Diagnose existing issues with an app.
- •Make an app accessible to sight-impaired users.
+ • Make an app accessible to sight-impaired users.
- •Allow your app to be localized for distribution in other countries.
+ • Allow your app to be localized for distribution in other countries.
- •Handle error cases in Android.
+ • Handle error cases in Android.
- •Add a widget to your app experience.
+ • Add a widget to your app experience.
- •Leverage the functionality of a library in your app.
+ • Leverage the functionality of a library in your app.
 ```

 ### Screenshots